vultisig/docs/voltix-token/launch.md

 ---
-description: The launch of the Vultisig token to the world.
+description: The launch of the Vultisig Token to the world.
 ---

 # Launch